RasaHQ/rasa-demo/data/nlu/nlu.md

 - there is error
 - why do I get errors using rasa?
 - there are some python incompatibilities
+- can this be integrated with mongo db
+- Can you help me with forms

 ## intent:telljoke
 - Can you tell a joke?